 The bill amends the 1966 PA 313, which establishes tuition grants for resident students attending independent nonprofit institutions of higher learning in Michigan.
 Key changes include the redefinition of eligible institutions to ensure they are located in Michigan, comply with civil rights laws, and do not solely provide sectarian instruction.
-The bill also updates the administering body from the Michigan higher education assistance authority to the department of lifelong education, advancement, and potential, which will now oversee the grant distribution process.
-Additionally, the bill specifies that grants must be available to both undergraduate and graduate students, with priority given to full-time students.
+The bill also updates the administering body from the Michigan higher education assistance authority to the department of lifelong education, advancement, and potential, which will oversee the grant distribution and prioritize full-time students.

 Statutes affected: Senate Introduced Bill: 390.991